syncfusion-content/ej2-angular-docs/ej2-angular/grid/connecting-to-backends/django-server-custom-binding.md

 This command creates an Angular application named **client** with the essential folder structure and files required to begin development immediately.

-The integration process begins by installing the required Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Grid packages before establishing the DRF API.
+The integration process begins by installing the required Syncfusion<sup style="font-size:70%">&reg;</sup> Angular Data Grid packages before establishing the DRF API.

 ### Step 2: Install Syncfusion Grid packages